Stowaway (1936 film): Production

 Temple learned forty words in Mandarin Chinese for the film, later stating the learning process required six months of instruction.
 She was taught by UCLA student Bessie Nyi.
 She encountered problems in her communication with the extras on the set, however, as she found out they were actually speaking a south Chinese dialect.
 In the film, she impersonates Ginger Rogers (with a life-sized Fred Astaire doll fixed to her toes), Eddie Cantor, and Al Jolson singing “Mammy”.
 In the first take, the elastic band of the dummy, which she named Tommy Wonder, snapped off her foot.
 In preparation for the Jolson imitation, she had to listen and watch Jolson, something she did not enjoy doing.

 Production of the movie was held up for close to four weeks while first Alice Faye then Shirley Temple came down with the flu.

 The dog in the film, a miniature Chinese Pekinese which was owned by the wife of a local photographer, was given to Temple and renamed Ching-Ching (after her character in the movie).
 Temple's mother worked out a trade in which Temple and her father would agree to pose for the photographer in exchange for the dog.

 Temple's IQ was tested during the Stowaway period and found to be 155, the genius classification.

 Critical reception

-Variety remarked, “It’s a nifty Shirley Temple comedy with musical trimmings.”
-Variety commented, “Whether or not due to Seiter’s efforts, [Shirley] does not appear to have outgrown […] the Little Miss Marker stage in this one as she had in her last pictures”.
+Variety remarked, "It’s a nifty Shirley Temple comedy with musical trimmings."
+Variety commented, "Whether or not due to Seiter’s efforts, [Shirley] does not appear to have outgrown […] the Little Miss Marker stage in this one as she had in her last pictures."

-The New York Times applauded the film, noting that Temple had “an amusing script behind her, an agreeable adult troupe with her, and a clever director before her.”
+The New York Times applauded the film, noting that Temple had "an amusing script behind her, an agreeable adult troupe with her, and a clever director before her."
 The reviewer thought the film the best from Temple since Little Miss Marker.

+In their March, 1937 edition, Modern Screen gave the film a three-star review and credited it as a return to form for Temple and "undoubtedly her most entertaining picture to date."
+The review complimented other cast members with the comment, "Robert Young and Alice Faye give thoroughly sympathetic characterizations.
+Helen Westley …. is excellent, as is Arthur Treacher."